joelmoxley/founder-playbook/II. Finance/05 - Govt Funding - SBV/01 - Content - Opportunities and Approach/md/01 - DOE Small Business Voucher Program.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Department of Energy Small Business Voucher (SBV) Pilot program allows small businesses to apply for and receive between $50K and $300K in vouchers to be used at leading national labs to overcome technology and commercialization risks.
+The Department of Energy Small Business Voucher (SBV) Pilot program allows small businesses to apply for and receive between $50K and $300K in vouchers to be used at leading national labs to overcome technology and commercialization risks.
 Labs invovled include: Lawrence Berkeley National Laboratory, the National Renewable Energy Laboratory, Oak Ridge National Laboratory, Pacific Northwest National Laboratory and Sandia National Laboratories.

 Credit: [Small Business Vouchers Pilot](https://www.sbv.org/)